 Other natural or manmade factors affecting [the species’] continued existence.

 FWS implementation of Section 4 continues to evolve and change.
 In 2011, FWS settled with environmental groups to expeditiously resolve a backlog of hundreds of candidate species.
-FWS also is currently considering expansions of critical habitat determinations, as well as improvements to its listing process, including whether it will continue to consider multi-species petitions and whether states’ input should be solicited before a petition is filed.
+In 2020, FWS and the National Oceanic and Atmospheric Administration’s National Marine Fisheries Service jointly defined “habitat” within the context of critical habitat designations as “the abiotic and biotic setting that currently or periodically contains the resources and conditions necessary to support one of more life processes of a species.”
+In addition, FWS outlined the process for excluding areas of critical habitat following a discretionary exclusion analysis.
+FWS is currently considering expansions of critical habitat determinations as well as improvements to its listing process, including whether it will continue to consider multispecies petitions and whether states’ input should be solicited before a petition is filed.

 Under Section 7 of the ESA, federal agencies are prohibited from taking any action that is “likely to jeopardize the continued existence” of an endangered or threatened species or result in the destruction or adverse modification of critical habitat.
 To ensure implementation of this prohibition, the ESA requires that any federal agency taking an action that “may affect” a listed species to consult with FWS.
-The first step in the consultation is the Biological Assessment, in which the action agency analyzes any effects that their proposed action may have on a listed species.
-If the consulting agency and the action agency come to the conclusion that the action will likely adversely affect a listed species, then formal consultation begins.
-The keystone to formal consultation is the Biological Opinion.
-The Biological Opinion is a scientific, final FWS opinion on whether the proposed action will result in jeopardy or an adverse modification of critical habitat.
-If either of these is found, the Biological Opinion sets out Reasonable and Prudent Alternatives (RPAs) that the action agency must take to avoid jeopardy or adverse modification.
-Absent such findings, the action agency still must comply with Reasonable and Prudent Measures (RPMs) to minimize the impacts of “incidental take” of listed species during the course of the project.
-These measures are memorialized in an Incidental Take Statement, which shields parties to the project from ESA liability as long as any harm to the species is within stipulated limits, the RPMs are complied with, and the harm is truly incidental.
+The first step in the consultation is the biological assessment, in which the action agency analyzes any effects that its proposed action may have on a listed species.
+If the consulting agency and the action agency conclude that the action will likely adversely affect a listed species, then formal consultation begins.
+The keystone to formal consultation is the biological opinion.
+The biological opinion is a scientific, final FWS opinion on whether the proposed action will result in jeopardy or an adverse modification of critical habitat.
+If either of these is found, the biological opinion sets out reasonable and prudent alternatives that the action agency must take to avoid jeopardy or adverse modification.
+Absent such findings, the action agency still must comply with reasonable and prudent measures to minimize the impacts of “incidental take” of listed species during the course of the project.
+These measures are memorialized in an Incidental Take Statement, which shields parties to the project from ESA liability as long as any harm to the species is within stipulated limits, the reasonable and prudent measures are complied with, and the harm is truly incidental.

 Section 9—Take Prohibition